hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 ---
 ## System Order

 The order of a system depends on the highest order of the derivative in the differential equation of a system.
-For a system with differential equation,
+For a system with a differential equation,

 $$
 \ddot{x}(t) + a\dot{x}(t) = b